Gross income is broadly defined by IRC §61(a) as "Except as otherwise provided…, gross income means all income from

 The adjusted gross income (AGI) = gross income minus the adjustments to gross income.
-The AGI is an important intermediate quantity, in that certain personal deductions are available if they are greater than a certain percentage of the AGI, establishing a floor for the deductions, such as the 10% AGI floor that applies to medical and dental expense deductions.
+The AGI is an important intermediate quantity, in that certain personal deductions are available if they exceed a certain percentage of the AGI, establishing a floor for the deductions, such as the 10% AGI floor that applies to medical and dental expense deductions.
 Only the amounts of the deductions that are above the floor are deductible.
 Some deductions are limited by a ceiling, also equal to a certain percentage of the AGI, such as the ceiling on the charitable contribution deduction, generally about 50%, that depends on the type of property or property interest that is being donated and the type of organization receiving the property.
 For instance, if the taxpayer has adjusted gross income of $100,000, and deductible medical expenses of $11,000, only $1,000 of those expenses can be deducted from AGI.
 If the medical expenses were less than $10,000, then there would be no deduction at all.
 Likewise, the taxpayer cannot deduct more than $50,000 of charitable contributions, assuming that the 50% ceiling applies.

 Deductions from Adjusted Gross Income